JackinOFlove/System_Analysis_and_Design_TongjiSSE_2024Fall/Assignment3/Assignment3.md

 To ensure the microservices architecture scales effectively with the project size, we continue to use separate front-end and back-end development approaches.
 The front-end is developed using frameworks and libraries such as Vue and Sencha, while the back-end is built using Spring Boot and Spring Cloud.
 Communication between the front-end and back-end occurs through RESTful APIs and JSON data files.
 Data layers communicate and transform data using different models, such as Value Objects (VO), Data Transfer Objects (DTO), and Domain Objects (DO).

-For authorization and authentication, the system uses sa-token.
+For authorization and authentication, the system uses token.
 Comprehensive log collection and data analysis visualization are provided by the ELK stack.
 To efficiently handle asynchronous messages and traffic management, ActiveMQ is used for message passing and storage.
 The back-end persists data to Oracle databases or Redis caches using the Hibernate persistence mechanism.

 Based on these technologies, the technical stack diagram for the system is as follows: